MNitin-Reddy/Content-Based-Recommendation-System-using-Deep-Learning/README.md

 ## Predictions

 ### Predictions for New Users
-1. Create a new user vector with desired preferences (e.g., favorite genres).
+1. Create a new user vector with desired preferences (e.g., favourite genres).
 2. Scale the user vector and replicate it to match the number of movies in the dataset.
 3. Predict ratings for all movies.
 4. Display top recommended movies based on predicted ratings.